Integrate Google Analytics and track events from your app

 This feature is available for the Advanced and Business App plans.
-Also, you'll need to create an app bundle and publish it to start tracking events.
+Also, you'll need to create an app bundle with latest Firebase configuration files and publish the app to start tracking events.
 Alternatively, you can upload your iOS bundle to Testflight or create a debug APK to test this feature without publishing the app.

 Follow the steps below to start using this feature in your apps!

 If you already have connected a Firebase project to your app, you can jump to this step.